Spicy Cabbage and Corn Slaw

 If you are looking to personalize this recipe and add your own twist, here are a few ideas to get you started:

-- Add cheese: Traditional Mexican street corn usually includes queso cotija or queso fresco.
-Inspired by that dish, add some cheese to the slaw.
-Feta or aged sharp cheddar would also be delicious.
+- Add cheese: Traditional Mexican corn usually includes queso cotija cheese or Parmesan cheese.
+Take inspiration from that dish and add some cheese to the slaw.
+It would also be delicious with feta cheese or queso fresco.

-- Add more veggies: To make this more of a salad than a slaw, you could add cherry tomatoes, cucumbers, radishes, chopped Romaine, red onion, and avocado.
+- Add more veggies: If you want to make this into more of a salad instead of a slaw, you could add cherry tomatoes, chopped Romaine, red onion, and avocado.

-- Kick up the heat: Add your favorite hot sauce or minced chipotle pepper to the dressing to make it even more spicy!
+- Kick up the heat: Add some of your favorite hot sauce to the dressing to kick it up a notch!

 - Make it a meal: Add your favorite protein and serve it over a big bowl of greens or grains.

-- Make it vegan: Instead of the mayonnaise, use vegan mayo, yogurt, or mashed avocado.
+- Make it vegan: Instead of the mayonnaise, use vegan mayo or mashed avocado.

 - Lighten it up: Use non-fat Greek yogurt instead of mayonnaise.